 About the Nature Recovery Network

-The Nature Recovery Network (NRN) is a network of individuals, community groups, local businesses, and councillors in Eynsham Parish and the surrounding parishes.
+The Nature Recovery Network (NRN) is a network of individuals, community groups, local businesses, and councilors in Eynsham Parish and the surrounding parishes.
 It is dedicated to understanding, protecting, and restoring our local nature in all its diversity.
-This 'bottom-up' network aims at connecting local experts with enthusiasts, businesses and councillors all living in the same place to enable a scaling-up of nature recovery in the face of climate change and the ecological crises that have led to biodiversity loss.
+This 'bottom-up' network aims at connecting local experts with enthusiasts, businesses and councilors all living in the same place to enable a scaling-up of nature recovery in the face of climate change and the ecological crises that have led to biodiversity loss.

-The hope is that the NRN initiative will encourage us to rediscover what we already have, tell others about it, and find ways of working together to generate a mosaic of different habitats and so increase biodiversity in out own backyards.
+The hope is that the NRN initiative will encourage us to rediscover what we already have, tell others about it, and find ways of working together to generate a mosaic of different habitats and so increase biodiversity in our own backyards.

 Get Updates